World-Stage/local-docker-platform/README.md

 ## Getting Started

-To get everything running, simply execute the following command from the root directory:
+To get everything running, simply execute the following command from the local-docker-platform directory:

 ```
 docker compose up --build